AgoraLab/agora-chat-uikit/customize_message_list.md

     }
 ```

 If you need to make changes to the previous logic, copy the code from the previous `refresh` method and make changes without calling `super.xxxx`.
-Each corresponding message type cell has an initialization method, content `createContent`, and `refresh` method in the bubble that can be overriden, as well as other methods for small modules.
+Each corresponding message type cell has an initialization method, content `createContent`, and `refresh` method in the bubble that can be overridden, as well as other methods for small modules.

 ## 3. Other customizable methods in the message list page

-All other methods marked as **open** can be overriden to implement your own business logic.
+All other methods marked as **open** can be overridden to implement a custom business logic.

 ## 4. Configurable items in the message list module